 Not everyone is comfortable sharing information about their system, so we’ve made it easy to opt-out.

 You may have also noticed the field titled “Telemetry ID” in the screenshots, this is an identifier generated randomly on install which is used instead of your IP address.
 This makes data collection entirely anonymous, unless you choose to log in.
 You can also reset your telemetry ID if you’d like by clicking “Regenerate”.
 The new ID will also be completely random, and so it would be treated as a wholly new identity.

-Telemetry is an extremely useful developer tool, as they allow the developer to be more aware of the users’ needs and priorities accurately, rather than guessing.
+Telemetry is an extremely useful developer tool, as they allow the developer to be more aware of the users' needs and priorities accurately, rather than guessing.
 But it is only as useful as the data obtained, which is why we urge users to not opt-out, so the data can be as accurate and correct as possible.
-Just as innacurate measurements can damage a device during calibration, innacurate statistical data will only cause damage to yuzu.
+Just as inaccurate measurements can damage a device during calibration, inaccurate statistical data will only cause damage to yuzu.